-Written authorisation is requested as part of the enrolment process for children to use computers/tablets; have their photo taken and published as part of promotional marketing or on the app program used by the service.
+Written authorisation is requested as part of the enrolment process for children to use computers/tablets; have their photo taken and published as part of promotional marketing or on the app program used by the Service.
 The identity of a child is not published on any platform.

-Personal mobile phones are not used to take photos or video of children at the Service.
+Personal mobile phones or any personal electronic device are not used to take photos or video of children at the OSHC Service.

 Only educational software programs and apps that have appropriate content and have been examined prior to allowing their use are used in the Service.
 Children are always supervised using any technology.
 [Primary policies - Cyber Safety; Technology; Privacy and Confidentiality, Code of Conduct]

-STORAGE OF HAZARDOUS SUBSTANCES
+STORAGE OF HAZARDOUS SUBSTANCES (National Principle 8)